 In racing, the car’s brake system is obviously a very crucial safety item, in addition to affecting your racing performance.
 While stock pads may get you through high performance driving events, you need to purchase brake pads designed to withstand higher temperatures when racing competitively.
 When speaking with vendors, specify that you will be using the pads for wheel-to-wheel road racing, and provide them the weight of the vehicle.
 If your brake rotors are not in very good shape, this would be a good time to replace them as well.
 In addition to obtaining the appropriate brake pads, it is important that you flush your vehicle’s brake fluid with racing grade fluid before driving the car on the track.
 The Repairs and Maintenance section goes into further detail about brake fluids and brake pads.
-Some people detail to use some of the best rust converters to improve the lifespan of a range of parts in their cars as well if you’d like to learn more check out https://10carbest.com/best-rust-converters.
-The approximate cost for racing brake pads is between $135 and $150 per set; the cost for ATE brake fluid is between $10 and $15 per liter can.
+The approximate cost for racing brake pads is between $150 and $180 per set; the cost for ATE brake fluid is between $10 and $15 per liter can.

 Brake ducts divert air to the brake rotors which in turn cools the rotors.
 If the rotors overheat, the system’s ability to brake will be negatively impacted.
 The first question to ask yourself regarding brake ducts is whether or not they are necessary.
 The answer depends on the car, the tracks you will be racing on, and how you drive.
 Let me explain a bit further.